The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Experiments

-For this longer time series, we found it necessary to modify our training procedure to avoid large gradient estimates.
-To do so we slowly exposed the model to more of the data over time.
-We began training using only the first 100,000 data points, and added an extra 100,000 data points every $1000$ iterations.

 Figure \ref{fig:fhn_out} displays estimates of the unobserved component $w$, and marginal density estimates for $\theta$.
 The results are consistent with the ground truth parameter values and $w$ path.
-The approximate posterior is sampled after $\approx180$ minutes of computation.
+The approximate posterior is sampled after roughly $180$ minutes of training.